top of page

 • LinkedIn

-We are the Gender Violence Research and Collaboration Network.
-Our global community is made up of over 5,000 researchers and practitioners in the field of gender-based violence (GBV).
-We work in collaboration with organisations and experienced practitioners to enhance the well-being and development of early and mid-career researchers and practitioners in GBV.
+We are the Gender Violence Collaboration Network.
+Our global community is made up of over 12,000 researchers and practitioners in the field of gender-based violence (GBV).
+We work in collaboration with organisations and experienced researchers and practitioners to enhance the well-being and development of early and mid-career researchers and practitioners in GBV.

 About us